The UAE receives the tenth batch of wounded Palestinian children and cancer patients

-Today, the tenth batch of wounded Palestinian children and cancer patients arrived, in implementation of the directives of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, to treat 1,000 injured Palestinian children and treat 1,000 cancer patients from the Gaza Strip in state hospitals.
+Today, Wednesday, the tenth batch of wounded Palestinian children and cancer patients arrived, in implementation of the directives of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him,” to treat 1,000 injured Palestinian children and treat 1,000 cancer patients from the Gaza Strip in state hospitals.

 The plane, coming from Al-Arish Airport, landed at Abu Dhabi International Airport, carrying 86 people in need of medical care and their accompanying families.